braydentodd/the-glass-data-pipeline/README.md

 1. **Add GitHub Secrets**

    Go to your repository → Settings → Secrets and variables → Actions → New repository secret
-   - `DB_HOST`: Your PostgreSQL host
-   - `DB_NAME`: Your database name
-   - `DB_USER`: Your database user
-   - `DB_PASSWORD`: Your database password

 2. **Enable GitHub Actions**

    Go to your repository → Actions tab → Enable workflows

 3. **Pipeline will run automatically**
-   - Every day at 8 AM UTC (processes previous day's games)
+   - Every day at 4 AM UTC (after most games finish)
    - Or trigger manually from Actions tab

-⚠️ **Known Limitation**: GitHub Actions may experience timeouts connecting to the NBA API.
-If this occurs, run the pipeline locally or use a self-hosted runner.

 ## ETL Pipeline Details